happyt/gf-viewer/README.md

 - add to a component, PingSocket.vue
 - add to vuex

-Vuex version moves a simple string to an array[0]
+Vuex version wraps a simple string to an array[0]

 - Using  this._vm.$socket.emit(MESS, 'central connected')
 - An alternative is to, export default new Vue({ in main.js
 - Then import vm from './main.js'
 - and then, vm.$socket.emit('event', 'payload')
+- PingSocket component largely direct to socket
+- CentralSocket largely via store actions

+- using project - 'chat-eg' for messages